tmickleydoyle/documents/Monstera_Company_Metric_Design.md

 ## Dashboard Design: Structuring Metrics for Actionable Insights

 A well-designed dashboard is essential for conveying metrics in a clear and actionable way.
 The goal of the Monstera dashboard design is to provide a structured, intuitive view of the company's key metrics while maintaining consistency and clarity across all dashboards.
-To achieve this, dashboards will follow a **tree structure**, with **three types of dashboards**—Overall View, Segment View, and Activity View—each rolling up into the next.
+To achieve this, dashboards will follow a **tree structure**, with **three types of dashboards**, Overall View, Segment View, and Activity View, each rolling up into the next.
 This approach ensures users can easily navigate from detailed activity metrics all the way up to high-level company performance, without losing context.

 **1. Dashboard Types and Tree Structure**
 The three dashboard types follow a hierarchical structure, allowing users to zoom in and out based on their level of analysis.